ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-01.md

 Here, the speaker delves into how middleware can intercept requests, applying checks or transformations.
 They explain that a single file can handle route protection across multiple endpoints or server functions.
 For instance, verifying user authentication can occur uniformly rather than duplicating code in each route.

-A second paragraph details the nuances of returning early from middleware, or setting fields on `event.locals`.
+This section details the nuances of returning early from middleware, or setting fields on `event.locals`.
 The speaker acknowledges potential complexities with multiple middlewares.
 Nevertheless, they affirm that a well-designed global interceptor strategy keeps large apps organized and consistent in applying security or logging rules.

 ### 01:48:00 - 01:54:00 - Further Simplifications and Progressive Enhancement